J-codeur/J-codeur/README.md

 - 👋 Hi, I’m @J-codeur
 - 👀 I’m interested in all about programming
-- 🌱 I’m currently learning computer engineering
+- 🌱 I’m not in any group so i work alone at the moment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on 🤭
-- 📫 How to reach me ...
+- 📫 How to reach me ?
+It is little bit difficult.

 <!---
 J-codeur/J-codeur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.